mpi-sws-rse/datablox/docs/Design.rst

     3. Once a new element has been added, it takes care of any migration that need to happen to initialize it.
     4. If it gets a log from a Push port, it forwards it to one or more elements for processing.
 Similarly, if it gets a Pull query, it requests one or more elements for results, aggregates them and returns the aggregate.

-Architecture
+Implementation
 =============

-The datablox system consists of two main classes: **Master** and **Care-taker**.
+The datablox system consists of two main runtime units: **Master** and **Care-taker**.
 The master is responsible for coordinating all the 4 tasks that the framework performs (mentioned above) with the help of Care-taker processes running on each node under the system.
 On each node, the Care-taker process listens to the requests from Master and takes the following actions:

 - It runs elements on a node when requested by getting the configuration parameters from the Master
 - It measures the load on the node and returns this data when requested by the Master